This post may contain affiliate links. Please read our disclosure policy.

-My first step was to add all of the dry ingredients into a medium sized mixing bowl and gently stirring the ingredients together.
+My first step is to add all of the dry ingredients into a medium sized mixing bowl and gently stir the ingredients together.
 I used whole wheat flour but All-Purpose flour works as well.

-Next, I added the liquid ingredients: eggs, vanilla extract, melted butter and buttermilk.
-The ingredients were stirred together, then the fresh herbs were folded in just until blended.
+Next, add the liquid ingredients: eggs, vanilla extract, melted butter and buttermilk.
+The ingredients get stirred together, then the fresh herbs get folded in.

-Lastly, I filled well-greased muffin wells 2/3 full and baked them at 400 degrees F for approximately 18-20 minutes, or until golden brown.
+Lastly, fill well-greased muffin wells 2/3 full and bake at 400°F for approximately 18-20 minutes, or until golden brown.
 This recipe yields 12 regular size muffins.